rei2hu/swayblocks/README.md

 ## swayblocks
 I guess you can call this my version of i3blocks.
-Supports scripts in any language, click events, and can handle a bit of custom input through stdin.
+Supports scripts in any language, click events, and has several events that can modify your bar on demand when sent correctly.

 ### Installation
 Available through the [AUR](https://aur.archlinux.org/packages/swayblocks/)